HsinChang/CNL-tree-ranking/reading_notes.md

 [6]Seufert, Stephan, et al. "Espresso: explaining relationships between entity sets."
 Proceedings of the 25th ACM International on Conference on Information and Knowledge Management.
 2016.

 [7]Tong, Hanghang, and Christos Faloutsos.
 "Center-piece subgraphs: problem definition and fast solutions."
 Proceedings of the 12th ACM SIGKDD international conference on Knowledge discovery and data mining.
 2006.

+[8] Li, Hang.
+"A short introduction to learning to rank."
+IEICE TRANSACTIONS on Information and Systems 94.10 (2011): 1854-1862.